Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 Using this, can be thought of as using `mint` for most things.
 It is used to describe the literal state of something.
 In English, we could say:

 * I work as a secretary.
-* I wrote a sentence as an expression.
+* I wrote a sentence as an exercise.
 * The news spread like wildfire.
 * Otherwise.